bozonx/vitepress-sls-blog-tmpl/README.md

 ```
 ---
+title: some name
 type: video
 videoUrl: https://youtube.com/...
 coverUrl: https://some.com/img.jpg
 previewText: text for list item
+# ID of author of site team
+authorId: john-smith
 metaDescr: If set it will be used in a meta descr.
 If not set then previewText will be used
 # Url where you can find comments of it post in social media
 commentUrl: https://...